AdaCore/learn/content/courses/advanced-ada/chapters/limited_types.rst

     end Simple_Recs;

 As expected, the compiler indicates that :ada:`Rec` should be of limited type.

+In fact, all the types in a derivation class are the same |mdash| either limited or not.
+(That is especially important with dynamic dispatching via tagged types.
+We discuss this topic in another chapter.)

 .. admonition:: In the Ada Reference Manual